tobyhodges/pangenomics-python-workbench/episodes/03-functions.md

 - "Create your functions"

 keypoints:
-- "The conditional `if` evaluate a statement and perform an action"
+- "The conditional `if` evaluates a statement and performs an action"
 - "The for loop repeats an action a predetermined number of times"
 - "Custom functions can be defined with `def`"
 ---